alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Bankruptcy Records Public Information?

 Following Alaska Public Records Act, bankruptcy records are available for public view unless they are sealed.
-On rare occasions, a judge may order the sealing of a bankruptcy file if the details in it can threaten personal safety.
-In Alaska, parties that want to access bankruptcy documents must provide reasons for the request in order to balance the interest of all participants in the case.
+On rare occasions, a judge may order the sealing of a bankruptcy file if the details in it may threaten personal safety.
+In Alaska, parties that want to access bankruptcy documents may need to provide reasons for the request in order to balance the interest of all participants in the case.

 • The name of the person involved in the record, unless said person is a juvenile